hectorcorrea/ldpserver/readme.md

 * Support Indirect Containers.

-* Do not allow reusing URIs of deleted nodes.

 ## LDP Test Suite
 The W3C provides a test suite to make sure LDP server implementations meet a minimum criteria.
 The test suite can be found at http://w3c.github.io/ldp-testsuite/